Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 | Terraced    | 2,075,690      | 1,955,057    | 94.19%     |

-(2) Overall match rate at local authority level Looking at annual match rates across local authorities in England and Wales (Figure 7), 70% of local authorities have an annual match rate over 90% for every year from 2011 to 2019, while 98% have a match rate over 80% for every year.
+(2) Overall match rate at local authority level
+70% of local authorities in England and Wales have an annual match rate over 90% for every year from 2011 to 2019, while 98% have a match rate over 80% for every year.
 Detials seen the article.

 ## 4. Data cleaning

 6,753,307 records of linked data can be geo-referenced by linking the NSPL between 1/1/2011 and 31/10/2019 in England and Wales.
 This data comprises the transaction information in the Land Registry PPD together with property size (total floor area and number of habitable rooms) in EPCs.
-Some properties’ total floor area and number of habitable rooms are recorded in EPCs with missing or untenable values (e.g. total floor area records as 0.01).
-This data is excluded prior to analysis.
+Since some properties’ total floor area and number of habitable rooms are recorded in EPCs with missing or untenable values (e.g. total floor area records as 0.01), this data is excluded prior to analysis.
 Code for this section is **Data_cleaning.R**.

 ## 5. User note for the linked data